“You killed Paul, you killed the sheriff, and now this!”

 “Jeb, you’ve killed someone!” she cries, and he grabs her and shuts the door.
 But there’s blood on his hands, and blood gushing out from under the door, and it’s just blood everywhere, and she runs away, and that is how you finish date night on Dark Shadows.

 Okay, what else?
-Well, Barnabas breaks into the antiques shop and steals the Naga box, and then he gives Quentin the following set of extraordinary instructions.
+Well, Barnabas breaks into the antique shop and steals the Naga box, and then he gives Quentin the following set of extraordinary instructions.

 Barnabas: You stay around here.